Skip to content

 wh org rename <oldName> <newName>Rename an organization

-wh org add-member <org> <email> [--role role]Add a member or send an invite.
+wh org member add <org> <email> [--role role]Add a member or send an invite.
 Only owners can assign owner role.
 If the email is not a WarmHub user, a pending invite is created and an invite email is attempted (best-effort, async).

-wh org remove-member <org> <email>Remove a member or revoke a pending invite
+wh org member remove <org> <email>Remove a member or revoke a pending invite

-wh org list-members <org> [--pending]List members of an organization. --pending filters to pending invites only.
+wh org member list <org> [--pending]List members of an organization.
+Requires authentication and org membership. --pending filters to pending invites only.

-wh org change-role <org> <email> --role <role>Change a member’s role.
+wh org member set-role <org> <email> --role <role>Change a member’s role.
 Only owners can promote to or demote from owner.
 Cannot demote the last owner.

 wh org archive <name> [--yes]Archive an organization (blocks new repos and members)